 Furthermore, electric wheelchairs can be large and bulky, some weighing more than 200 pounds.
 If you plan to frequently transport the chair, you want a model that can easily be transported around your home or with your vehicle.
 Some power-operated wheelchairs can fold in half, allowing for easy transportation, while on others may fold down to much smaller dimensions.

 The joystick and controls is another design feature you want to closely examine.
 Depending on whether you are right or left handed, you want to ensure the joystick and button controls are installed on the correct side of the wheelchair.
 The best models also feature swinging joysticks so you can move the joystick out of the way when you're sitting at a table or desk.

 Electric wheelchairs are covered by Medicare as long as you meet certain criteria.
 Power-operated wheelchairs are covered under Part B coverage, which includes medical equipment and supplies.
-Medicare Part A coverage, however, does not cover these products.
+Medicare Part D plans, however, do not cover these types of products.

-Additionally, your healthcare provider must verify the need for an electric wheelchair or scooter and write a prescription for the chair.
-You have the freedom to choose the chair you desire, but it must be approved by Medicare and purchased through a Medicare supplier.
-You may pay 20 percent of the cost depending on several factors, including the chair you choose and its original cost.
-Our reviews can help you narrow down your options and determine the best electric wheelchair you are approved for.
+Additionally, your healthcare provider must verify your need for an electric wheelchair, then write a prescription for the wheelchair.
+You have the freedom to choose the best electric wheelchair for you, but it must be approved by Medicare and purchased through a Medicare supplier.